janitz/Bascetta_Star/README.md

  - json (to send the current state of the star to the browser)
  - lua (for programming the esp8266)
  - vbs (for creating the 3d model of the star)
+ - sh (for fast starting a webserver in python)

 # Pictures